14.03.2025 - 26.04.2025

 Thema: GNYP Gallery is delighted to announce the first solo exhibition of the Swiss artist Flurin Bisig in our gallery.
 The exhibition can be seen on our website from Saturday, January 23rd, 2021 and will be on view until Saturday, March 6th.
 In consideration of the current pandemic regulation the gallery will be open again for public from Tuesday, February second, 2021, in compliance with the current distancing and hygiene regulations.
 If you are planning to visit, don’t forget your mask, so we can ensure a pleasant and safe stay for everyone.

-Ort: GNYP Gallery bis: 2021-02-26
+Ort: GNYP bis: 2021-02-26

 Künstler: Denis Savary